lksriemer/global_counter/README.md

 extern crate global_counter;
 ```

-If you want to disable using `parking_lot`, and instead use the stdlibs Mutex, disable the corresponding feature:
+If you want to disable using `parking_lot`, and instead use the stdlibs Mutex, disable the default features:

 ```toml
 [dependencies.global_counter]